Finisher medals will be awarded to all participants!

 The overall male and female winner of each event will receive an award.

 The Oxbow Ultra will be held beginning on Saturday, November 25th in St. Paul, Virginia.
-The registration options available are - 6 hours, 6 hour Ruck, 12 hours, and 24 hours.
-The start time for all events will be 9am.
+The registration options available are - 6 hour day, 6 hour night, 6 hour Ruck, 12 hour day, 12 hour night and 24 hours.
+The start time for all day events will be 9am.
+The 6 and 12 hour night races will begin at 9pm.
 Camping will be available at no charge.
 The course consists of a short paved section, wide packed dirt trails, and single track.
 The race will be limited to 100 total participants so register early!

 For the 6 hour Ruck, Men will be required to wear a 40 pound vest or ruck and women will be required to wear a 20 pound vest or ruck.